diqezit/ats20_ats_ex/README.md

 > - **Auto-save:** Changes saved to EEPROM when exiting menu

 ---

 > **📌 Key Technical Notes:**
 > *   **Mode-Dependent Settings:** `ATT`, `AVC`, and `SMA` values are stored separately for AM, LSB, and USB modes.
 The displayed value changes automatically when you switch modes.
 > *   **Band-Specific BFO:** The `BFO` calibration is saved individually for each of the 28 bands, allowing precise crystal drift compensation per frequency range.
 > *   **Soft Mute Systems:** AM and FM use completely independent soft mute implementations with different parameter ranges (`SMA`/`SMT` for AM, `FSA`/`FST` for FM).
 > *   **SW AFC:** The `SWA` setting only activates on Shortwave bands (1.7-30 MHz) while in AM mode.
 It helps track drifting broadcast stations but should be disabled for SSB/CW.
 > *   **Navigation Styles:** The `NAV` setting affects only the Settings menu navigation, not the main screen or Favorites list.
+> *   **Mode Indicators:** Settings showing "---" are not functional in the current mode, helping you focus on relevant parameters only.

 ---

 ### **Section 4: Maintenance & Support**